gdraheim/docker-systemctl-replacement/EXTRA-CONFIGS.md

     /etc/systemd/system/some.service.d/override.conf

 then ALL these files will be parsed.
-Therefore some `*.rpm` program may instalk the `some.service` file but you can always override the settings with your `override.conf`.
+Therefore some `*.rpm` program may install the `some.service` file but you can always override the settings with your `override.conf`.

 In general the new lines will be added to the existing config